farkon00/binarian/README.md

       * [return](#return)

 # Global info
-  Original interpreters are written in CPython 3.10.
+  Original interpreter was written in CPython 3.10.

-  All files with binarian source code have extension .bino.
+  All files with binarian source code have extension `.bino`.

   To run your code, run python file(binarian.py) or executable(binarian.exe).